shuozhixu/FLAM2020-GSFE/README.md

 ## GSFE curves in CrNbTaW

 Repeat the steps above to get 20 {110}, 20 {112}, and 20 {123} GSFE curves in CrNbTaW.
 Go to the three subdirectories under CrNbTaW/ in this github repository.
 Obtain the mean and standard devitaion of USFE and _T_<sub>is</sub>.
-Note:

-- When calculating _T_<sub>is</sub>, use the lattice parameter for this material: 0.31746 nm.
-- Again, compare the mean USFE with the peak GSFE value in respective file gsfe\_A.
+Again, compare the mean USFE with the peak GSFE value in respective file gsfe\_A.

 ## GSFE curves in MoNbTaW

 Repeat the steps above to get 20 {110}, 20 {112}, and 20 {123} GSFE curves in MoNbTaW.
 Go to the three subdirectories under MoNbTaW/ in this github repository.
 Obtain the mean and standard devitaion of USFE and _T_<sub>is</sub>.
-Note:

-- When calculating _T_<sub>is</sub>, use the lattice parameter for this material: 0.32208 nm.
-- Again, compare the mean USFE with the peak GSFE value in respective file gsfe\_A.
+Again, compare the mean USFE with the peak GSFE value in respective file gsfe\_A.

 ## Results